ianbollinger/oxide/README.md

-Oxide: Rust Development Environment for Eclipse
+# Oxide: Rust development environment for Eclipse

-TODO: write actual readme file.
+This project is in its infancy, so expect things not to work properly.
+Place the plugin .jar in your Eclipse dropins directory to try it out.